MENU

 Types of Report Relationships in SRM

-This type works independently and cannot be linked to or from any report.
+Works independently and cannot be linked to or from any report.
+Ideal for reports that do not require drill-down navigation.

 Best Practices for Building Report Chains